Table of content

 Why You Should Track Product Metrics at Startup

-Besides that product metrics show how the product is running, they also have other purposes.
-So I suggest starting with the reasons to track product management metrics first, rather than cutting right to the metrics examples.
+Besides showing how the product is running, product metrics also serve other purposes.
+So I suggest starting with the ‘whys’ of tracking product management metrics before diving into examples.

 To Set Business Goals

-Many entrepreneurs don't think much about numbers at the beginning, which is a huge mistake.
+Many entrepreneurs gave numbers too little thought at the beginning, which is a huge mistake.
 Determining the right product performance metrics helps to make more intelligent decisions in business.
 These metrics are often called – product KPIs.
-In simple words, it's evidence that your product reaches or fails to reach the goals.
+In simple words, it's evidence that your product reaches or 'falls short of the goals.

 So one of the metrics' purposes is to help the company set realistic product management KPIs.
 Otherwise, product managers are forced to rely on pure assumptions.